Cdk-dependent phosphorylation regulates TRF1 recruitment to PML bodies and promotes C-circle production in ALT cells Journal Articles uri icon

 abstract

-• TRF1, a duplex telomeric DNA binding protein, is implicated in homologous recombination (HR)-based alternative lengthening of telomeres, known as ALT.
+• ABSTRACT TRF1, a duplex telomeric DNA binding protein, is implicated in homologous-recombination-based alternative lengthening of telomeres, known as ALT.
 However, how TRF1 promotes ALT activity has yet to be fully characterized.
-Here we report that Cdk-dependent TRF1 phosphorylation on T371 acts as a switch to create a pool of TRF1, referred to as (pT371)TRF1, which is recruited to APBs in S and G2 phases independently of its binding to telomeric DNA.
+Here we report that Cdk-dependent TRF1 phosphorylation on T371 acts as a switch to create a pool of TRF1, referred to as (pT371)TRF1, which is recruited to ALT-associated PML bodies (APBs) in S and G2 phases independently of its binding to telomeric DNA.
 We find that phosphorylation of T371 is essential for APB formation and C-circle production, both of which are hallmarks of ALT.
-We show that the interaction of (pT371)TRF1 with APBs is dependent upon ATM and HR-promoting factors Mre11 and BRCA1.
+We show that the interaction of (pT371)TRF1 with APBs is dependent upon ATM and homologous-recombination-promoting factors Mre11 and BRCA1.
 In addition, (pT371)TRF1 interaction with APBs is sensitive to transcription inhibition, which also reduces DNA damage at telomeres.
-Furthermore, overexpression of RNaseH1 impairs (pT371)TRF1 recruitment to APBs in the presence of campothecin, an inhibitor that prevents topoisomerase I from resolving RNA-DNA hybrids.
-These results suggest that transcription-associated DNA damage, perhaps arising from processing RNA-DNA hybrids at telomeres, may trigger (pT371)TRF1 recruitment to APBs to faciliate ALT activity.
+Furthermore, overexpression of RNaseH1 impairs (pT371)TRF1 recruitment to APBs in the presence of campothecin, an inhibitor that prevents topoisomerase I from resolving RNA–DNA hybrids.
+These results suggest that transcription-associated DNA damage, perhaps arising from processing RNA–DNA hybrids at telomeres, triggers (pT371)TRF1 recruitment to APBs to facilitate ALT activity.

 authors